 A key cohort is from the Sickle Cell Clinical Research and Intervention Program (SCCRIP), a longitudinal St. Jude-led observational study that is prospectively following individuals with sickle cell disease throughout their lifetimes.

 We are using whole-genome sequencing (WGS) data coupled with longitudinal clinical follow-up to identify genetic modifiers of co-morbid outcomes for sickle cell disease.
 Severe pain – a common cause of hospitalization – and early kidney damage are the focus of two initial analyses.
 The goal is to identify high-risk patients and improve their clinical management.

-Vaso-occlusive pain crisis (VOC) is the most common complication of sickle cell disease and correlates strongly with higher hospital visits and increased mortality.
-The genetics of VOC in sickle cell patients is poorly understood.
-We identified risk variants associated with shorter time to first pain event.
+Vaso-occlusive pain crisis (VOP) is the most common complication of sickle cell disease and correlates strongly with higher hospital visits and increased mortality.
+The genetics of VOC VOP in sickle cell patients is poorly understood.
+We identified risk alleles associated with acute vaso-occlusive pain individually and combined in polygenic scores.

 Kidney damage in individuals with sickle cell disease begins in infancy and can progress to kidney failure, which has a high mortality rate.
 Urinary albumin excretion (albuminuria) is a sensitive marker of early kidney damage in individuals with sickle cell disease.
 We identified combinations of variants in the APOL1 gene that are correlated with developing albuminuria earlier in childhood.